Shiseido (OTCMKTS:SSDOY) Updates FY 2022 Earnings Guidance

-Shiseido (OTCMKTS:SSDOY – Get Rating) updated its FY 2022 earnings guidance on Friday.
-The company provided earnings per share guidance of $0.50-$0.50 for the period.
+Shiseido (OTCMKTS:SSDOY – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
+The company provided EPS guidance of $0.50-$0.50 for the period.
 The company issued revenue guidance of $8.36 billion-$8.36 billion.

 Shiseido Company Profile